Headmaster: Timothy Hobbs MA (Hons)

 The Principal is responsible for personnel, financial and estate management and, together with the Headmaster, all strategic planning of Hall School Wimbledon.
-Mr Hobbs teaches a ‘Learning to Learn’ module to Year 11 GCSE pupils and is the designated staff member who deals with all safeguarding and child protection issues.
+Mr Hobbs teaches a ‘Learning to Learn’ module to Year 11 GCSE pupils.
 He is married to Julia Hobbs, the Registrar, and has two daughters, who have both attended and subsequently worked at the school.
 Mr Hobbs plays Masters hockey at Wimbledon Hockey Club and has a keen interest in bushcraft, survival skills and woodland crafts.

 Deputy Head of the Senior School: Clare Gaye BA (Hons), PGCE